 2:00pm: Experience Asakusa Hanayashiki, Japan's Oldest Amusement Park!

 Right in front of Kyoto Katsugyu Hanayashiki Store is Japan’s oldest amusement park Asakusa Hanayashiki, which opened in 1853.
 The main attraction is the Roller Coaster.
 It was created in 1953, and it is the oldest roller coaster in Japan.
-It goes at a whopping 42km/hr, and the slow speed is oddly refreshing!
+It goes at a whopping 42km/hr, and the relatively slow speed is oddly refreshing!